MicrosoftDocs/windows-iot-public/windows-iot/product-family/what's-new-in-Windows-11-IoT-Enterprise.md

 One of the most exciting features of the Windows 11 IoT Enterprise operating system is the new user-interface.
 The new design and sounds are modern, fresh, clean and beautiful, bringing you a sense of calm and ease.
 To learn more about the enhanced UI, check out the [Windows Experience Blog](https://blogs.windows.com/windowsexperience/) which walks you through all the new and exciting improvements and capabilities.

-## Hardware Requirements
-At this time, if you would like to use Windows 11 IoT Enterprise, the [system requirements](https://www.microsoft.com/windows/windows-11-specifications#table1) are identical to the Client edition.
-However, this is subject to change with subsequent releases as Windows 10 IoT Enterprise has previously amended hardware requirements in the past to meet the needs of the IoT device ecosystem.

 ### Windows 11 Supported Processor Lists
 * [Intel](/windows-hardware/design/minimum/supported/windows-11-supported-intel-processors)
 * [Qualcomm](/windows-hardware/design/minimum/supported/windows-11-supported-qualcomm-processors)